 Not to mention the overall benefits of floating shelves in your home.
-They take up far less space than typical bookcases or free standing shelves and they can add something special to almost any room’s decor.
+They take up far less wall space than typical bookcases or free standing shelves and they can add something special to almost any room’s decor.
 Add floating shelves above your toilet for easy to access bathroom storage.
 Or place a few in your living room to use as a spot for frames photos instead of getting a bulky bookcase to push up against a wall.

-Floating shelves are, for the most part, easy to install and these ideas will help give you multiple ways to utilize floating shelves in your home no matter your style.
+DIY floating bookshelves are, for the most part, easy to install and these ideas will help give you multiple ways to utilize floating shelves in your home no matter your style.

 1. Corner Floating Shelves